lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 .. image:: transmission-prop.png

 The :guilabel:`Peers` tab shows you what other peers that also have the torrent open.
 The :guilabel:`Tracker` tab shows information of where the torrent is being tracked.
+The :guilabel:`Files` tab shows what files this torrent has downloaded.

 To sort your torrents by activity :menuselection:`View --> Sort by Activity`.
 To sort your torrents by age :menuselection:`View --> Sort by Age`.
 To sort your torrents by name :menuselection:`View --> Sort by Name`.
 To sort your torrents by Progress :menuselection:`View --> Sort by Progress`.
 To sort your torrents by Queue :menuselection:`View --> Sort by Queue`.
 To sort your torrents by ratio uploaded to downloaded :menuselection:`View --> Sort by ratio`.
 To sort your torrents by size :menuselection:`View --> Sort by Size`.
 To sort your torrents by State :menuselection:`View --> Sort by State`.
 To sort your torrents by time to finish downloading :menuselection:`View --> Sort by time left`.
 To reverse the sort order :menuselection:`View --> Reverse sort order`.